serprex/openEtG/README.md

   1. Click `Open command window here`
   1. Run the command: `npm install; npm install -g spritesheet-js`
   1. Leave this command window open for later
-  1. Run `npm run build-bundle`
+  1. Run `npm run build`
   1. Download [atlas.js](http://etg.dek.im/assets/atlas.js), [atlas.png](http://etg.dek.im/assets/atlas.png) and [atlas.css](http://etg.dek.im/assets/atlas.css) and move them to the `assets` folder
 1. Start redis-server
 1. In the command window from previously, run the command: `npm start`
 1. Browse to [http://127.0.0.1:13602](http://127.0.0.1:13602) and the game should work!

-Note: When you edit code you need to `npm run build-bundle` to update the bundle.
+Note: When you edit code you need to `npm run build` to update the bundle.